Beginnerbakes

 6. Gather any scraps, gently press together, roll out, and cut more cookies until all dough is used.

-7. Bake for 15-18 minutes, until edges turn a light golden color.
+7. Bake for 15 to 18 minutes, until edges turn a light golden color.
 Cookies will be soft when warm but firm up as they cool.

 8. Remove from oven and let cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely.